-My work and interests in interactive media extend beyond videos games to include virtual reality, stereoscopic 3D, tabletop games, educational/serious games, sensor/Internet of Things-driven projects, themed entertainment, immersive theatre, transmedia/cross-media storytelling, interactive data visualization, public interactives/responsive environments, and other real-world experience design.
+My work in interactive media and experience design extends beyond videos games to include virtual reality, stereoscopic 3D, tabletop games, educational/serious games, sensor/Internet of Things-driven projects, themed entertainment, immersive theatre, transmedia/cross-media storytelling, interactive data visualization, and public interactives/responsive environments.

 In short, I tend to gravitate toward cutting-edge projects that push technology in interesting and unexpected ways.
 If the phrases “that tech wasn’t intended to do that” or “I never expected that tech could be used in that way” are brought up in the production process, I take it as a challenge and I know I’m working solidly in my wheelhouse.
 My work covers such a broad range, it’s easy to say, “If it’s not one thing, it’s Annetta.”